Improving our processes for asylum seekers

 • that these decisions are regularly reviewed.

-5. The establishment of the Panel responds to that recommendation.
+5. The establishment of the Panel addresses those recommendations.

 Purpose and function of the Panel